Route-to-market in emerging markets: Framework and key steps

 When evaluating potential 3PLs, it’s important to consider a number of factors, including their reputation, experience, product knowledge, and ability to meet your specific needs.
 You should also assess the quality of their warehousing and transportation operations, their technology and systems, and their pricing structure.

 The pricing map typically includes information such as the cost of goods, marketing, and distribution, as well as the prices that competitors are charging for similar products or services.
-By analysing this data, businesses can determine the ideal price point for their product or service that will maximize revenue and profits.
+By analysing this data, businesses can determine the ideal price point for their product or service that will maximise revenue and profits.

 In addition to determining the optimal price point, a pricing map can also help businesses to identify different mark-ups in the supply chain.
 This information can be used to optimise the supply chain and reduce costs, which can lead to increased profits.